Visas, Filing Fees Information:

 - Pay the visa filing fee https://www.uscis.gov/file-online

 J-1: J-1 visas are for individuals studying in the U.S. on an exchange program.
 They are in the U.S. for either one semester or one full year.
 See Maintaining Legal Status as a J-1 Student for detailed information.
-Contact the J-1 advisor in the Global Engagement Office at (603) 535-3372 for more information.
+Contact the Director of the Global Engagement Office at (603) 535-3372 for more information.

 Detailed information regarding student visas can be found on the US Department of State website.